iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Hello!
 DOES ANYONE INVOLVED WITH THIS APP CARE THAT THE APP DOESN'T RECORD MY DATA?
 YOU HAVEN'T RESPONDED TO ANY OF MY EMAILS.
 PLEASE reassure me that my data is actually being recorded.
 The app says I haven't entered any for 5 days.
 I have missed a day as I forgot to charge my phone, but I entered data Yesterday afternoon.
 This inaccuracy has been there from the beginning.
 I want to be sure it is worthwhile continuing.<br> :date: __2021-03-22 02:43:15__

 > So many questions daily.
 It got tedious.<br> :date: __2021-03-17 01:42:12__

-> Good for up to date info.
-I'm unable to log my vaccination, told to ensure I have latest updates etc. so even reinstalled app to ensure this, but still can't.
-Disappointing<br> :date: __2021-03-10 12:56:37__